 "Good plans shape good decisions.
 That's why good planning helps to make elusive dreams come true" Lester R Bittel, The Nine Master Keys of Management

-We will go into the nuts and bolts of planning an African hunt from how to choose a company, whether to use an agent or not, how to budget a hunt and many more topics on further pages.
-We will point out what to look for and how to avoid the pitfalls so your hunt will be everything you dreamed of and what you really deserve.
+Here are the nuts and bolts of planning an African hunt from how to choose a company, whether to use an agent or not, how to budget a hunt and many more topics on further pages.
+Learn what to look for and how to avoid the pitfalls so your African safari will be everything you dreamed of and more.
+Remember, as with all purchases, if an African hunt deal looks too good to be true, it probably is...

 Start planning an African hunt by asking yourself the following questions....

-A: You will need to match your vacation dates to the hunting season in the country of your choice.
-If you are after a specific animal such as Cape Buffalo in a wilderness area, for example, you may want to tie your dates to the peak time when buffalo hunting is somewhat easier due to lower vegetation and reduced surface water.
+A: You will need to match your hunt dates to the hunting season of the country of your choice, if it has a fixed season.
+Then you may need to time your hunt with the most preferable conditions to be successful with a certain animal.
+For example, if you are after a Cape Buffalo in a wilderness area, you may want to tie your dates to the peak time when buffalo hunting is somewhat easier due to lower vegetation and reduced surface water.
 Similarly, if you are after leopard, a hunt of less than 14 days is unrealistic given the habits of tom leopards.
-Also hunting leopard at the time the ungulates are dropping calves may make it tougher to attract them to bait.
+Also hunting leopard at the time antelope or warthog are dropping young may make it tougher to attract them to bait.

 A: Try to prioritise the animals you want to hunt.
 You will have plenty of choice for where to go for the 'common' African plains game species (impala, warthog etc) if they are what you want to hunt.
-If you want to add a 'special' antelope as well, such as nyala or gemsbok, carefully compare the trophy fees.
-If you want record book-sized trophies, research areas that may deliver more than others.
+If you want to add a special, high-dollar antelope as well, such as nyala or gemsbok, carefully compare the trophy fees.
+If you are seriously into wanting record book-sized trophies, research areas that may deliver more than others but take care...no outfitter can or should 100% guarantee a certain trophy size.

 A: Decide whether you want to hunt behind a fence or in a wilderness area.
-Taking a Cape buffalo hunt as an example, behind a fence you are likely to be successful with an often-predicted horn spread measurement.
-The daily rate will be lower than for a wilderness hunt but the trophy fee will be higher.
+Taking a Cape buffalo hunt as an example, behind a fence you are likely to be successful with an often-predictable horn spread measurement.
+The daily rate will be lower on a game ranch hunt but the trophy fee will be much higher.
 The reverse will be true in a wilderness area.
 Again, prioritise the species you want and look for the best areas and outfitters to suit your budget.

-A: Hunting 2x1 is cheaper but you get only half the time - in theory.
+A: Hunting 2x1 is cheaper but you get only half the hunt time, in theory.
 On most full-bag dangerous game hunts the 2x1 hunters won't be able to take a key species (lion, leopard, elephant) each.
 They will have to decide who will hunt what between them.
+Also make sure you are completely compatible with your prospective hunting companion - hunting can make or break a friendship.

 A: Everywhere non-hunting observers are very welcome.
 Prices vary for their accommodation.
-Check out the standards of accommodation and camp facilities to keep them happy.
+Carefully check out the standards of accommodation and camp facilities to keep them happy.

 A: There is not a lot for a non-hunter to do in a remote wilderness area short of going out hunting with you, rest and relaxation.
 On a hunt in South Africa, for example, it is usually easier to arrange sight-seeing trips at extra cost.

-A: If you want to wingshoot or fish in addition to hunting, check the availability first.
+A: If you definitely want to wingshoot or fish in addition to hunting, check the availability first.
 Some outfitters do not allow wingshooting in their hunting areas.
 Some offer informal wingshooting but if it's 'proper' wingshooting with dogs that you prefer, select a specialist wing-shooting outfitter.
+Don't bother to lug a shotgun or fishing rod over to Africa if you want a few hours bird shooting or fishing in your hunt downtime - most outfitters will have some equipment in camp.